-When it comes to welcoming pets into your family, every pet needs to be cared for and loved.
-However, when you're a busy person, it's just not possible to spend every waking moment looking after a pet.
+When it comes to welcoming pets into your family, every animal needs to be cared for and loved.
+However, when you're a busy person, it's just not possible to spend every waking moment looking after a rambunctious dog or cuddly cat.
 That doesn't mean you don't deserve to bring an animal into your home—you just have to find the right one.
-Some pets need less grooming and attention; many are simply cheaper to own than some of the more high-maintenance options.
-So whether you're looking for something that makes sense for your kids, for your working parent lifestyle, or for the limitations of your apartment, these are the low-maintenance pets you should consider taking home.
+Some pets need less grooming and attention, while many are simply cheaper to own.
+So whether you're looking for something that makes sense for your kids, for your busy lifestyle, or for the limitations of your apartment, experts say these are the most low-maintenance pets you should consider taking home.

 Fish are often "seen as low-maintenance pets" until people realize just how much work needs to be put into them, says Christopher Adams, founder of ModestFish.
-However, that's usually because people pick the wrong kinds of fish.
-If you're looking for a low-maintenance fish, go betta.
+However, that's usually because they pick the wrong kinds of fish: If you're looking for a low-maintenance fish, go betta.

 "Betta fish are stunning, really hardy, and you can have an awesome low-maintenance setup," Adams says.
 He recommends buying a five-gallon aquarium kit, which is a perfect size for betta fish.
 "And once your tank is ready, you only need to feed them once a day—or get an automatic fish feeder—and replace 15 percent of the water each week."

 "We've never taken him into a dog groomer.
 His short hair doesn't need any trimming," JP says.
 "And the truth is, we only walk him about 30 minutes a day, and play fetch or tug of war for about 10 minutes, and that's enough to keep him in shape."
-All that, alongside the small size of pugs, make them one of the most low-maintenance dog breeds.
+Plus, their small size makes them great for apartments.

 If you want a cute, cuddly pet, but aren't ready to commit to a pup, consider a rabbit instead.
 Gilles Ventejol, founder of Animal Patient, recommends rabbits as a pet owner, despite being a specialist in cat and dog health.